finehq/fine/fastapi-agent/README.md

 ### Run from the CLI

-Run `fine-dev start fastapi-engineer` inside the project you would like the agent to make modifications to.
+Run `fine-dev start fastapi-agent` inside the project you would like the agent to make modifications to.
 This will make it possible for the agent to make changes to files inside your project, directly on your machine.

 ## Agent Steps